golden-headed-quetzal-1600-GettyImages-1252266111

 Vocalization

-Calls: The Golden-headed Quetzal's typical call is described as a series of melodious whistles and warbles.
+Calls: The Golden-headed Quetzal's call is described as a series of melodious whistles and warbles.
 The calls are often clear, flute-like, and can carry over long distances through the dense foliage of their forest habitats

 Song: Male Golden-headed Quetzals are known to produce a complex, musical song during the breeding season.
 The song is a combination of various notes, trills, and whistles, creating a beautiful and distinctive sound that helps attract mates and establish territories.